‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 — James Huling (@AsianJamesBB17) March 12, 2017

 Big Brother 18 fans, do you think Nicole and Corey were ever dating?
 Did something happen between them?
-Is Corey dating someone new?

 [Feature Image by CBS Livefeeds]